Nissan Cima: Third generation (Y33; 1996)

 In 1999, the Cima became the first Nissan with laser adaptive cruise control.

 Fourth generation (F50; 2001)

-The fourth-generation Cima arrived in January 2001.
-The timing was early in the Nissan Revival Plan, so the Cima did not have the Skyline's FM platform.
-Instead, it features an updated version of the old President platform, with an updated rear suspension.
-However, Nissan's updated design identity was thoroughly worked into both the exterior and interior.
-This Cima became known for its unique 7-reflector headlights.
-The Cima was sold in the US as the Infiniti Q45.
+The fourth-generation Cima arrived in January 2001, early in the Nissan Revival Plan.
+The Cima features an updated version of the President platform, with an updated rear suspension and revised exterior and interior styling.
+Known for its unique 7-reflector headlights, the Cima was marketed in the US as the Infiniti Q45.
 This model continued to be Nissan's rival to the Crown Majesta, and also competed for customers for three years with the Japan only Mitsubishi Proudia, however Mitsubishi chose to use front wheel drive.

+The VK45DD direct-injection V8 features in the Japanese Cima, alongside the VQ30DET, both producing 280 PS, and the ATTESA E-TS AWD drivetrain upgrade option continued for vehicles installed with a V8.
+The V8 in the Infiniti version produces 340 hp.
+A Bose sound system was offered in June 2002.
+The trim package names carried over from the previous generation, using the engine displacement.
+They were 450VIP, 450XV Limited, 450XV, 450XL and 300G for rear wheel drive, and 450VIP Four or the 450X Four that continued to use the ATTESA E-TS drivetrain system.

+February 2002, the Compass Link navigation system was upgraded and renamed CarWings and was standard on all grades.

+The Cima 450XV Limited was the first vehicle internationally to offer Lane departure warning system by using CCD Cameras that identify painted lines on the road and notify the driver if the vehicle has crossed over the line without using a turn signal indicator.
+For August of 2003 Nissan offered Intelligent Brake Assist, Front Seat Emergency Brake Sensing Pre-Crash Seatbelt, and Active AFS, which automatically switched between low and high-beam modes while using xenon headlights.